 Local Bars and restaurants

-West Palm Beach is a hot spot for casual dining options and semi hipster bars.
+West Palm Beach is a hot spot for casual dining options and semi-hipster bars.
 Almost everything is based on Clematis Street, which is a fun easy street to walk down.
 I’m sure if you use your spidey senses, you will be able to sniff out plenty of great watering holes on your won.
 But if you need a quick guide, check out the below spots.

 E.R Bradleys Saloon

-Open-air, open-late tavern where ladies are known to dance on the bar, serving bar eats & breakfast.
+Open-air, an open-late tavern where ladies are known to dance on the bar, serving bar eats & breakfast.
 If the weather is good, this is a great spot to start or end your night.
 There’s plenty of outdoor seating and the vibe is casual, relaxed and very laid back.
-The food is general American pub food, great to wash a few beers down with, but don’t expect fine dining in quality or presentation.
+The food is generally American pub food, great to wash a few beers down with, but don’t expect fine dining in quality or presentation.